First Aid and CPR

 Time spent working directly with ACA student-athletes in a coaching role can be logged as field work hours.
 Hours spent on administrative tasks, traveling, or volunteering at ACA events, or coaching with other youth organizations do not count towards field work hours (although we greatly appreciate all of your time invested!).

 Field work hours are self-reported in CCN.
-Use this template for logging and reporting your hours.
+Use this template to log and report your hours.

 Continuing Education Units (CEUs)